vertical_align_top

 rank #3 ·

-An animated series is a set of animated works with a common series title, usually related to one another.
-These episodes should typically share the same main characters, some different secondary characters and a basic theme.
+An animated series is a set of animated television works with a common title, usually related to one another.
+These episodes should typically share the same main heroes, some different secondary characters and a basic theme.
 Series can have either a finite number of episodes like a miniseries, a definite end, or be open-ended, without a predetermined number of episodes.
-They can be broadcast on television, shown in movie theatres, released direct-to-video or on the internet.
-Like animated films, animated series can be of a wide variety of genres and can also have different target audiences, from children to adults.
+They can be broadcast on television, shown in movie theatres, released on the internet or direct-to-video.
+Like other creative works, animated series can be of a wide variety of genres and can also have different target audiences: both males and females, both children and adults.

 • Telenovela